Samsung Galaxy Z Flip 5 Review: More Than A Style Icon

 What is the price of the Samsung Galaxy Z Flip 5?

-– The Samsung Galaxy Z Flip 5 starts at a price of MYR 4,499 for the base 8GB/256GB variant.
+– The Samsung Galaxy Z Flip 5 starts at a price of SGD 1,498 for the base 8GB/256GB variant.

 What are the specifications for Samsung Galaxy Z Flip 5?